 "Leave it" skills around food temptations

-Waiting politely for durations while you're occupied
+Waiting politely for a duration while you're occupied

 Distance stays and recalls with distractions present